Don’t forget to kick the tires. And no, that’s not one of the wealth-building secrets! But, let me explain.

 My grandfather wasn’t a particularly rich man, but considering he dropped out of high school when he was in grade 10, made his way out of Germany to Canada in 1952 with no knowledge of the English language, and then retired at the age of 56 only 20 years after he arrived classifies him as a wise man.

-And so I learned the following twelve business, wealth, and personal living rules by watching and listening.
-To be fair, these eleven are not all from my grandfather.
+And so I learned the following 14 business, wealth, and personal living rules by watching and listening.
+To be fair, these 14 are not all from my grandfather.
 Some are from my father, and a couple are my own.

 My grandfather passed away in 2003.
 My grandmother, his princess, is fortunately still alive and healthy at 97.
 She’s living on her own, still watching her pennies, and following my grandfather’s wealth-building secrets.